North Korea can't hit America, but South Korea and Japan in range

 Experts say North Korea is years away from being able to hit continental America with a nuclear weapon despite a decades-long push toward an atomic capability.

-The core of the North's unconventional military focus is a stockpile of fissile material that could be enough for six to eight nuclear weapons, and up to 5,000 metric tons of biological and chemical weapons that can wipe out a mid-size industrial city.
+The core of the North's unconventional military focus is a stockpile of fissile material that could be enough for six to eight nuclear weapons, and up to 5,000 tonnes of biological and chemical weapons that can wipe out a mid-size industrial city.

 "But for a weapons system to be viable, it has to be in production and deployed.
 I don't think we can say that about the Unha-3," Shin said, referring to the rocket launched on December 12.